sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 - Content Creator / Marketing motivation => where they are selling something, tweets are mostly for the sake of engagement, marketing, gain clout.
 They are here to build an audience and monetise.

-- Genuine tweeps/  little Marketing motivation => they like engagement but they shitpost and nerdpost, talk, interact.
+- Genuine tweeps /  little Marketing motivation => they like engagement but they shitpost and nerdpost, talk, interact.
 Here for fun.

 If you want to gain clout, your goal should obviously be to gain your following by whatever content strategy you have share resources, tips, materials, anecdotes.
 And you wanna grab the attention of these folks and collaborate with them, conduct spaces etc.